dmorganb/raytracer/README.md

 raytracer
 =========

-Raytracer written in c for the Computer Graphics class at ITCR
+Raytracer written in c.
+It will have bump mapping, antialiasing, reflection and stuff